 Disney’s The Lion King (1994) undoubtedly is a classic animated film.
-With a thick plot that meanders through treachery, death, and rebirth, inspiration from Shakespeare’s Hamlet, a superb score by Hans Zimmer, memorable compositions by Elton John, and a position of 5th on IMDb’s highest rated animation feature films of all time, it is difficult to argue any differently.
+With a thick plot that meanders through treachery, death, and rebirth, inspiration from Shakespeare’s Hamlet, a superb score by Hans Zimmer, memorable compositions by Elton John, and a current position of 5th on IMDb’s list of highest-rated animation feature films of all time, it is difficult to argue any differently.

 Subjectively, too, I love the film.
 In many ways it is timeless.
 However, though it is not alone, there are aspects of its narrative—more specifically, how the story is portrayed—that I find disconcerting.
 Allow me to explain.

-Simba, born to King Mufasa and Queen Sarabi, is a lion who is future ruler of the Pride Lands, a kingdom in Africa that the lions rule.
+Simba, born to King Mufasa and Queen Sarabi, is the future ruler of the Pride Lands, a kingdom in Africa that lions rule.

 The movie begins with the celebration of Simba’s birth, which is attended by many of the land’s animals, big and small.

-Mufasa then opts to describe the boundaries of their kingdom to Simba: Only where the light touches does the land belong to them and is safe to go.
-A naïve Simba and his future partner, Nala, subsequently disobey this rule.
-Shortly after Simba sings ‘I Just Can’t Wait To Be King,’ they escape the supervision of Mufasa’s servant, a hornbill named Zazu, and are chased by a trio of hungry hyenas.
-But Mufasa, who is strong and brave, fends the hyenas off and saves Simba and Nala from probable death.
+Mufasa then opts to describe the boundaries of their kingdom to Simba.
+Only where the light touches does the land belong to them and is safe to go.
+A naïve Simba and Nala, his future wife (arranged per royal protocol), subsequently disobey this rule: shortly after Simba sings ‘I Just Can’t Wait to Be King’, they escape the supervision of Mufasa’s servant, a hornbill named Zazu, and are chased by a trio of hungry hyenas in the dark Elephant Graveyard.
+Mufasa, who is strong and brave, fends the hyenas off and saves Simba and Nala from probable death.
 Later on, Mufasa expresses his disappointment to Simba.

 By this point it is clear that Mufasa’s cunning sibling, Scar, an outcast, is disgruntled at being overlooked for the crown.
 But, aware that Simba is next line to the throne, Scar is in the midst of an evil plan to usurp the current king, rid of Simba, and rule the Pride Lands himself.
 To achieve this, Scar plots to kill his own brother and employ trickery to fool his nephew into believing that his father’s death was his own fault.
 Hence, by the rules of royal succession, Scar would become king.